rabbitmq/rabbitmq-website/docs/reliability.md

 In a RabbitMQ cluster, all definitions (of exchanges, bindings, users, etc) are replicated across the entire cluster.

-[Quorum queues](./quorum-queues) and [streams](./streams) are replicated to multiple cluster nodes.
-One of the nodes hosts a leader replica, others host followers.
+[Quorum queues](./quorum-queues), [streams](./streams) and superstreams (partitioned streams) are replicated data structures.
+One of the nodes hosts a leader replica, others replicas are followers.
 In case of leader failure one of the followers is elected to be a new leader.
 Queue state changes (enqueueing, keeping track of deliveries and acknowledgements) happen on the leader replica, although some operations can be performed on followers, too.

 Queues and streams remain visible and reachable from all nodes regardless of what node their leader replica is located.

-Historically [classic queue mirroring](./ha) was the only queue replication option.
-It is now [**deprecated** in favor of quorum queues](./ha#interstitial) and [streams](./streams).
+During a leader re-election, in flight message delivery will be paused for quorum queues until a new leader is elected.
+In the case of a successful leader election, this happens transparently to clients.

 [Exclusive queues](./queues#exclusive-queues) are tied to the lifecycle of their connection and thus are never replicated and by definition will not survive a node restart.